gmso-impact/gmso-website/README.md

 yarn fetch
 ```
 First this command downloads the data from airtable.
 Then it looks through that for image links.
 The data is stored in `src/assets/allStories.json`.
 The images are downloaded, and then re-sized for optimal page delivery in the folder `public/stories`

+## Simulating as kiosk
+There are 3 kiosks located at Spur.
+Each can be interacted with via touch inputs.
+You can use the Micrsoft Edge OR Google Chrome developer tools to simulate these screen sizes and touch input through [add a custom mobile device](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/device-mode/#add-a-custom-mobile-device).

+- Wall - Screen resolution 7680x2160 16ft wide
+- Short Podium - Screen resolution 1920x1080 24in diagonal
+- Tall Podium - Screen resolution 1920x1080 24in diagonal

 ## Making Code Changes